Centralized Course Evaluation (CCE) FAQ - Department Chair

 What is my role in the CCE process?

-- reviewing the department courses slated for evaluation and the course dates
+- Reviewing their department’s courses slated for an evaluation and the corresponding administration dates

 - Informing the PARQ office of administrative assistant personnel changes by emailing Provost_CourseEvals@uwstout.edu.